SichangHe/igem-2022-dku-backup/src/education.md

 Education along with science communication is important for us.
-There are many reasons for that—unprofessional formal school education, emerging fake news, and increasing conflicts and misunderstanding between science and the public.
+There are many reasons for that—unprofessional formal school education, emerging fake news, and increasing conflicts and misunderstanding between science and the public call for actions from us.
 Therefore, we devoted ourselves to narrowing the gap between science and the public and encouraging communications about synthetic biology.
-This year, we conduct popular science education both on and off campus, with content for all levels of knowledge in biology.
+This year, we conducted popular science education both on and off campus, with content for all levels of knowledge in biology.

 - On campus, we established a journal club, where different members of the team introduced cutting-edge knowledge about synthetic biology every two weeks.
 We also cohosted a Biology Seminar Series,